-It recognizes that young children thrive in a home environment that offers beauty, comfort, security and a connection to nature.
+It recognizes that young children thrive in a home environment that offers a strong connection to their caregiver, beauty, comfort, security and a connection to nature.

 LifeWays draws its inspiration from Waldorf Early Childhood Education, which views childhood as a valid and authentic time unto itself, not just a preparation for schooling.
 In infancy and early childhood, daily life experiences are the “curriculum.”